DMVis/DMVis/documentation/components/label.md

 - Type: `number | string`
 - Default: `1`

-Opacity of the text of the label.
+The opacity of the text of the label.

 ## originX